ryan-B3/RyanB_BSE_Portfolio/index.md

 For my main project, I decided to make the Third Eye for the Blind project which is a visual aid tool that can detect objects in its line of sight.
 I chose this because it had a real-world application and could be modified and improved upon in the future.
 The way it works is that the ultrasonic sensor sends out waves that bounce off of objects and return to the ultrasonic sensor.
 The program then takes the time it takes for the waves to travel out and come back and uses the time to determine the distance of the objects.
 Then based on the distance of the objects, the Arduino turns on the pins of the buzzers and LED.
 When it senses an object is closer, the buzzers will beep faster and at a higher pitch.
 One problem I initially ran into was my Arduino would run by itself but it was not able to activate any components on the breadboard.
 I then realized that the Arduino pins are not made to work with the breadboard so just attached jumper wires between the Arduino pins and the breadboard and then the circuit was able to run as intended.
 The next steps for this project are to make a physical hand mount for the ultrasonic and to move the rest of the circuits off of the breadboard.

 # Starter Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8CRr5LJR0LM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my starter project, I chose to make a useless machine.
-It's basically a machine with its sole purpose being to deactivate itself when turned on.
+It's a machine with its sole purpose being to deactivate itself when turned on.
 The way it works is that there is a switch on top and when it is flicked, a motor runs which moves an arm up out of the box and flicks the switch back.
-The motor then runs in reverse and retracts the arm back into the box and it stops moving when it hits another switch inside of the mechanism.
+The motor then runs in reverse and retracts the arm back into the box and it stops moving when it hits another switch inside the mechanism.
 I made this project by soldering some parts onto a circuit board and attaching them to a motor assembly.
-I then attached an arm to the motor and then built a box around the whole system.
+I then attached an arm to the motor and built a box around the system.
 The biggest challenge I faced was having to spend a lot of time undoing my mistakes because I didn't look over the instructions carefully enough before assembling something.
 At one point I soldered an LED to the wrong side of my PCB so I had to spend a lot of time de-soldering it and I had to get a new part.

 # Schematics
 ![schematic of things](Schematic1.png)